The different fate of Apple’s Lisa and Macintosh (and why design matters)

 Released in January 1983, the Lisa featured a rather advanced hardware at the time, it was equipped with a 16/32-bit Motorola 68000 CPU, 1MB of RAM (expandable to 2MB), two 871K floppy drives, and an integrated 12” monochrome monitor with a resolution of 720 X 364 pixels, an optional external 5MB hard disk, and an input device almost never seen before: a box-shaped single button mouse.

-The operating system, called Lisa OS, offered a document-centered graphic interface based on the metaphor of a desktop, with icons, folders, and a trash bin.
+The operating system, called Lisa OS, offered a document-centered graphical interface based on the metaphor of a desktop, with icons, folders, and a trash bin.

 The computer was also bundled with a suite of seven applications, including a word processor, a bitmap painting program, and a spreadsheet.